17 Romantic Weekend Getaways From The Bay Area (+ Best Stays)

 There’s lots to see and do on this Big Sur drive down the Pacific Coast Highway.
 My favorites include seeing McWay Falls at golden hour, hiking to Partington Cove, and enjoying secluded spots like Andrew Molera Beach.

-Cafe lovers will enjoy Big Sur Bakery, but make sure to go early before they run out.
 For casual dining, we love going to Big Sur River Inn for their lively atmosphere and outdoor barbecue on the lawn.
 For a treat, consider Nepenthe or Sierra Mar which overlook the ocean for the most romantic view.

 Where to stay in Big Sur